njoyard/ist/README.markdown

 Block helpers must return their result as either a DOM node or a (possibly empty) DOM document fragment.

+Note that helpers must only be defined at the time a template is rendered.
+Template files can be parsed before the necessary block helpers are defined.

 #### Basic example